Kimihiko Oishi, MD Email Kimihiko Oishi

 - The Mount Sinai Hospital

-He is a clinical geneticist and serves as an attending physician in Medical Genetics in the Biochemical Genetics Clinic and an attending physician in General Pediatrics for particularly for children from Japanese speaking families at the Mount Sinai Medical Center.
+He is a clinical geneticist and serves as an attending physician in Medical Genetics in the Biochemical Genetics Clinic and an attending physician in General Pediatrics for particularly for children from Japanese speaking families at Mount Sinai.

 - Carnitine Disorders